 Cornell graduate students whose research interests include feminist, gender, and sexuality studies are encouraged to apply for the FGSS First Year Writing Seminar Award or the FGSS Teaching Assistantship.

 The FGSS First-Year Writing Seminar Award will be offered to one or two graduate students at Cornell for demonstrated excellence in teaching.
 Applicants must have completed their third year.
 The award will provide tuition and a stipend, equivalent to the current teaching assistantship stipend, for the one semester of teaching.
 Interested graduate students should complete the application and submit it by February 15th, 2020.

 FGSS has a limited number of teaching assistantships each year and is particularly interested in graduate students at Cornell who would benefit from working with our joint faculty and serving as a TA in our core curriculum.
 Please complete the application and submit it by February 15, 2020.

 FGSS Grad Colloquium

 The FGSS Grad Colloquium gives graduate students across disciplines the opportunity to present their feminist scholarship to faculty and other graduate students interested in gender and sexuality studies.
-If you are interested in participating in Fall 2019 or Spring 2020, please fill out this form.

 180 Rockefeller Hall